open-telemetry/opentelemetry-dotnet/src/OpenTelemetry.Instrumentation.AspNetCore/README.md

 For event name "OnStartActivity", the actual object will be `HttpRequest`.
 For event name "OnStopActivity", the actual object will be `HttpResponse`

-The following shows an example of `Enrich` being used to add additional tags to activity.
+The following code snippet shows how to add additional tags using `Enrich`.

 ```csharp
 services.AddOpenTelemetryTracing((builder) =>